luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

       method produce()
         var defaultReturn = .getParent(Grammar.ConstructorDeclaration)? '' else 'undefined'

+we need to unwind try-catch blocks, to calculate to which active exception frame we're "returning" to

+        var countTryBlocks=0
+        var node=this
+        while node.getParent(Grammar.TryCatch) into node //includes catch & finally (parts of try) countTryBlocks++

+        if countTryBlocks
+            .out "{e4c_exitTry(",countTryBlocks,");"

         .out 'return ',.expr or defaultReturn

+        if countTryBlocks
+            .out ";}"

 ### Append to class Grammar.FunctionCall ###